sowmya13531/LocalRAG-LLM/README.md

-## 🦙Local RAG-LLM: Offline Conversational AI with FAISS
+## 🦙Offline Conversational AI with Llama3.2 via Ollama - RAG - FAISS

 Offline, privacy-first AI assistant using a **local LLaMA 3.2** via **Ollama model**, FAISS memory, and document-grounded retrieval.
 Ask any questions and as well as questions about your PDFs and get precise, context-aware answers — all offline.